laerciogil/GetAndCleaningDataCourseProject/CodeBook.md

-## Description of the variables in the tidy.txt file
+## The tidy.txt file

-General description of the file including:

-- Dimensions of the dataset
-- Summary of the data
-- Variables present in the dataset

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-### Variable 1 (repeat this section for all variables in the dataset)

-Short description of what the variable describes.

-Some information on the variable including:

-- Class of the variable
-- Unique values/levels of the variable
-- Unit of measurement (if no unit of measurement list this as well)
-- In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-This is an introductory sentence with absolutely no interest.
+The tidy.txt file is the product of the processing performed by the run_analysis.R file.
+It is in csv format, in UTF-8 encoding, using a blank space as a column separator.
+The file contains 180 observations with 81 variables each.
+The observations consist of 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed by each of the 30 volunteers.
+The first two variables are dataset keys identifying the activities performed and the subjects identified by their ids.
+The other variables are averages calculated on the data collected by the accelerometer and gyroscope of the cellular attached to the waist of the subjects.
+The variables that gave rise to the calculated mean values obey the following nomenclature pattern:

+* *f*: indicates frequency domain values;
+* *t*: indicates time domain values;
+* *Acc*: Acceleration;
+* *Mean*: Mean (Average);
+* *Std*: Standard deviation;
+* *Gyro*: Gyroscope;
+* *Mag*: Magnitude;
+* *BodyBody*: Body.

+***

+##File Variables

 ### Key Variables

 #### **` activity `**
 * **Class**:  factor
-* **Summary**:
+* **Values**:
-<pre>            LAYING            SITTING           STANDING
+<pre>[1] LAYING             SITTING            STANDING
-                30                 30                 30
-           WALKING WALKING_DOWNSTAIRS   WALKING_UPSTAIRS
+[4] WALKING            WALKING_DOWNSTAIRS WALKING_UPSTAIRS
-                30                 30                 30
+6 Levels: LAYING SITTING STANDING WALKING ...
+WALKING_UPSTAIRS
 </pre>

 #### **` subject `**
 * **Class**:  integer
-* **Summary**:
+* **Values**:
-<pre>var
- 1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25
+<pre> [1]  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23
- 6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6  6
-26 27 28 29 30
+[24] 24 25 26 27 28 29 30
- 6  6  6  6  6
 </pre>

 ***